swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 let topLeft2 = $rectangle.topLeft   // through wrapperValue, produces a Ref<Point>
 ```

-The use of `wrapperValue` hides the box from the client, providing direct access to the value in the box (the common case) as well as access to the box contents via Ref.
+The use of `wrapperValue` hides the box from the client (the storage variable is renamed to `$$rectangle` and remains private), providing direct access to the value in the box (the common case) as well as access to the box contents via Ref (referenced as `$rectangle`).

 ### "Clamping" a value within bounds